 A family member of the victim, Veronica Lopez, said her 18-year-old brother, Luis Lopez and 55-year-old father, Jose Lopez were attacked by 50-year-old Alan Dale Covington with a metal bar.

 Lopez said Luis walked outside of their tire shop Tuesday morning to ask a Covington if he needed any help — that’s when Lopez said Covington started asking questions.

-“[He said], 'Are you Mexican?
+“, 'Are you Mexican?
 Are you in the Mexican Mafia?' and that he wanted to kill them,” said Lopez.

 After asking questions, Lopez said Covington then hit Luis with a metal bar, knocking him unconscious.

 Lopez said Jose ran out to protect his brother and that Covington bruised his shoulder.

 “Before he walked away, he looked at my uncle and said, ‘I’m going to be back and I’m going to kill you,’” said Lopez.